ivrok/wp_job_theme_test/README.md

 # wp_job_theme_test
-Got this task to be applied on a new job.
+I got this task to be passed on a new job.